Worcester find finance needed to keep squad together for another month

 Worcester have bought some breathing space in their battle for survival after finding the finance needed to keep their squad intact for at least another month.

-Just hours after announcing the cancellation of their pre-season match against Glasgow on Friday, the PA news agency understands that the Warriors met a 4pm deadline set by players for payment of their salaries for August.
+Just hours after announcing the cancellation of their pre-season match against Glasgow on Friday, the Warriors met a 4pm deadline set by players for payment of their salaries for August.

-However, staff will only be paid 65 per cent with the hope that the outstanding money owed will be cleared soon.
+However, staff will only be paid 65 per cent immediately with the outstanding money owed to be cleared within five days.

 It means the feared player exodus has been avoided for now – as of midnight on Wednesday players could signal their intention to depart Sixways on breach of contract.